 In this article, you’ll learn what is ignition system how it works? types of ignition system, working, diagram, and more.
 And also you can download the free PDF file of this article at the end.

 The ignition system is one of the most important systems used in the I.C engines.
-The spark ignition engine requires some device to ignite the compressed air-fuel mixture.
-The ignition takes place inside the cylinder at the end of the compression stroke.
-Ignition system serves this purpose.
+The spark-ignition engine requires some device to ignite the compressed air-fuel mixture.
+The ignition takes place inside the cylinder at the end of the compression stroke, the ignition system serves this purpose.

 It is a part of the electrical system which carries the electrical current to a current plug.
 It gives the spark to ignite the air-fuel mixture at the correct time.

 Now back to the ignition system.

 - Battery ignition system or coil ignition system

 Both the ignition system is based on the principle of common electromagnetic induction.
 The battery ignition system is mostly used in passenger cars and light trucks.

 In the battery ignition system, the current in the primary winding is supplied by the battery.
 In the magneto to the ignition system, the magneto produces and supplies the current in the primary winding.

 Some system uses transistors to reduce the load on the distributor contact points.
 Other systems use a combination of transistors and magnetic pickup in the distributor.